department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/va-health-care-and-other-insurance.md

 ### If I'm signed up for the VA health care program, does that mean I meet the requirements to have health care under the Affordable Care Act (ACA)?

 Yes.
 Being signed up for VA health care meets your Affordable Care Act health coverage requirement of having "minimum essential health coverage."
 You don't need any other insurance to meet this requirement.

 We’ll update this site if the ACA changes with new laws.
 [Learn more about the ACA, VA, and you](https://www.va.gov/health/aca/FAQ.asp).

 </div>

 **Note:** It's always a good idea to let your VA doctor know if you’re receiving care outside VA.
 This helps your provider coordinate your care to help keep you safe and make sure you’re getting care that’s proven to work and that meets your specific needs.

 ### Should I give up my private health insurance or other insurance (like TRICARE or Medicare) if I'm accepted into the VA health care program?
-[UX/DESIGN NOTE: CONSIDER ACCORDION HERE]

 This is your decision.
 You can save money if you drop your private health insurance, but there are risks.
 We encourage you to keep your insurance because: